Derflin/TuringJS/README.md

 ## Introduction

 The whole project is about implementing Turing Machine in HTML with the help of JavaScript (JS).
-Its goal is to let user to work with simulation of Turing Machine with two-dimensional (2d) tape and to allow him to interact with it.
+Its goal is to let user work with simulation of Turing Machine with two-dimensional (2d) tape and to allow him to interact with it.
 Simulation provides to the user functionality such as:
 * inputting new data to tape
 * inputting new sets of rules
 * displaying the current state of the Turing Machine